 See more reviews

 “A breathtaking read … her honesty and her eloquence is the thing that makes it such a privilege to read … a raw, shocking, beautiful book”

 the High Low

 ”Coming Undone by Terri White is possibly the most affecting, moving memoir I’ve ever read.
 Painful and exquisite, her writing about how childhood trauma shaped her got to me in a very visceral way.
 It’s a remarkable book”

 guardian, Book Of The Year

 “Powerful and moving, beautifully written, packed with stunning set-pieces and, I thought, a stinging-but-dazzling, complicated love-hate letter to NYC, and to how our dreams can too often deceive us.
 I found it bittersweet and raw, and radical as a memoir narrative: not so much a redemption tale as a chronicle of the real fallout of trauma: messy, difficult, intricate, infinite … [A] life-changing read”

 Emma Jane Unsworth

 Terri White is a writer, broadcaster and the Editor-in-Chief of Empire magazine, for which she was named Entertainment Magazine Editor of the Year (British Society of Magazine Editors).
-She previously edited some of the most read titles in the UK and US, including Time Out New York and ShortList, and has also written for the Guardian and The Pool.
+She previously edited some of the biggest publications in the UK and US, including Time Out New York and ShortList, and has also written for the Guardian, Grazia and the Big Issue.